 Another peculiarity and problem of hydradenitis is its fairly frequent recurrence, that is, the re-emergence again in the same place.
 There are patients who are operated dozens of times, but despite this, the abscesses occur again and again.
 This once again underscores the importance of timely and adequate treatment as the best preventative measure for complications.

 The main method of treatment of acute purulent hydradenitis is surgical.
-There are two basic methods of operations with hydradenitis:
+There are two main methods of operations for hydradenitis:

 1. Opening of hydradenite.
 The operation consists in dissection of the skin of the armpit above the abscess, the pus is evacuated and after a short period of ligation the wound heals.
 However, this method has a significant drawback - frequent relapses of the disease due to the fact that the inflamed sweat gland is not removed, which subsequently causes a repeated suppuration.